La Aurora International Airport is not only the sole airport in Guatemala City, it is also the only airport of any note in the entire country.

 For departures, we recommend passing through security and immigration as quickly as possible as the main departures area is light, airy and home to a good selection of shops together with some excellent food and beverage outlets.
 Plane spotters will enjoy the views of the single runway although there aren’t that many planes arriving and departing.

 Guatemala’s single domestic flight route of note links Guatemala City with Flores.
-This route is operated by both Avianca and TAG although please note that TAG flights do not operate from the aforementioned, main terminal building.
+This route is operated by both Avianca and TAG although please note that TAG Airlines do not operate from the aforementioned, main terminal building.
 Instead, they operate from what can only be described as a very basic hangar on the opposite side of the runway, a good 10 minute taxi ride from the main terminal.

 While it is easy enough to get a taxi from the main terminal to the TAG ‘terminal’, the opposite is not always true; same day connections are always fraught with potential risks and the lack of taxis at the TAG terminal doesn’t help.
 Visitors to the country who are flying with TAG from Flores to Guatemala City and then overnighting, either in the city itself or nearby Antigua, are advised to pre-book transfers.